 Today, companies that offer triple play services are mainly telephone and cable companies striving to be a single provider of communications and entertainment services.
 To ensure the highest quality end-user experience in content access, information delivery, customer service and provisioning, these companies are expanding their infrastructure to include triple play testing services for voice, video and data.

 While many companies have current applications that focus on Internet access, VoIP and IPTV, they still need to consider application and quality of service testing for the triple play network.
 Independently, data, voice and video traffic is always constant.
 Bringing these three services together in a triple play network is a complicated proposition where companies need to be careful not to disrupt any area of service.
-To manage this complexity, companies are turning to triple play network testing tools to ensure quality of service and to cover their transport/network, content
+To manage this complexity, companies are turning to triple play network testing tools to ensure quality of service and to cover their transport/network, content and application needs.

 Choosing the right testing tools is crucial.
 Before triple play services can be reliably delivered, companies must choose a platform that will effectively manage their disparate network technologies, since deployment of disparate management systems will greatly reduce the profitability of these services.